 Before you apply to volunteer for us you might have some questions.
 We’ve answered our most frequently asked ones below.
-If you haven’t found your answers you can phone our Volunteer Services Manager.
+If you haven’t found the answers you’re looking for, you can call our Volunteer Services team on 01726 65711.

 How do I become a volunteer with Cornwall Hospice Care?

 Have a look at all our volunteer opportunities and once you have found a suitable role we encourage you to apply using our online application form.
 Alternatively, you can request one via email or a paper copy to complete.
-You can also get in touch via phone or email, particularly if you’re not sure what how you want to get involved, or you have a specific skill you can offer us.
-Contact the Volunteer Services Manager on 01726 65711 to discuss your volunteering options or email us on email@example.com.
+You can also get in touch via phone or email, particularly if you’re not sure how you want to get involved or if you have a specific skill you want to offer us.
+Contact our Volunteer Services Manager on 01726 65711 to discuss your volunteering options or email us on email@example.com.
 After a chat over the phone we will send you an application form to fill in and return to us.

 Will I need to attend an interview?

 Yes, most of our volunteer roles require a face to face interview with the manager of the team that you want to volunteer in.
-The exception is if you want to become an event volunteer and help on an ad hoc basis at local Fundraising events.
-That will involve a chat over the phone rather than a face to face interview.
+The exception is if you want to become an event volunteer and help on an ad hoc basis at local fundraising events, then we’ll just call you for a chat over the phone rather than a face to face interview.

 Will I need to provide references or have a Disclosure & Barring Service (DBS) check?